liauto-siada/siada-cli/README.md

   - Enter key for line break
   - Meta+Enter key to end multiline mode and send content to the model
 - `/init [--force]` - Analyze the project and create a tailored siada.md file
+- `/restore <checkpoint_file>` - Restore session state from a checkpoint file (requires checkpoint tracking enabled)
+- `/undo <checkpoint_file>` - Undo changes made by a checkpoint, restoring to the state before the checkpoint was created (requires checkpoint tracking enabled)
+- `/compare <checkpoint_file>` - Compare current state with a checkpoint file to see differences
 - `/memory-refresh` - Refresh user memory content from siada.md file
 - `/memory-status` - Display current user memory status (file info, size, loaded status)
 - `/exit` or `/quit` - Exit the application